What draws people to the Adamah Fellowship?

 What is the connection between Adamah and Urban Adamah in California?

-Adam Berman, the Director of Urban Adamah in California co-founded of Adamah in Connecticut in 2002 with Shamu Sadeh, Adamah’s current director.
-In 2010, he moved to California and founded Urban Adamah, with the intention of bringing the work of Adamah to an urban center and integrating food justice into the fabric of the curriculum.
+Adam Berman, the Director of Urban Adamah in California co-founded of Adamah in Connecticut in 2002 with Shamu Sadeh, currently the Managing Director of Adamah & Teva.
+In 2010, Adam moved to California and founded Urban Adamah, with the intention of bringing the work of Adamah to an urban center and integrating food justice into the fabric of the curriculum.
 The programs are kindred spirits and work together to build a more vibrant Jewish community and a more just and sustainable world.